Header Banner

-How To: Bend and Shape Trees However You Want in Minecraft
+How to Bend and Shape Trees However You Want in Minecraft

 I should start off by saying that this technique is of no real practical value, because this process is far more time-consuming than simply just manually trimming trees to meet your specifications.
 That said, it's an awful lot of fun to play with!